Update data in basic registration of personsBRP)

-Everyone living in the Netherlands must be registered in the Basic Registration of Persons (BRP).
+Everyone living in the Netherlands must be registered in the Basisregistratie PersonenBRP).
 Are your details in the BRP incorrect?
-Or do you want your details changed or removed following an adoption or gender reassignment?
+Or do you want to change your details after a sex change or adoption?
 Please notify the municipality in which you live.

 Approach